iOS17/Palera1n-Jailbreak/README.md

 ### Brief overview of the Palera1n Jailbreak tool.
-Palera1n is a semi-untethered jailbreak for iOS 11 - 17.1 (theoretically 17.6.1) / iPadOS 17, iPadOS 18, 18.1 beta 4.
+Palera1n is a semi-untethered jailbreak for iOS 11 - 17.1 (theoretically 17.6.1) / iPadOS 17, iPadOS 18, 18.1.
 The tool was created by Nick Chan (Lead Developer) and the Palera1n team.
 The tool is based on the checkm8 exploit.
 This means that the tool is compatible with A11-A8 devices.
 The Palera1n jailbreak enables users to customize their iOS devices by installing third-party apps and tweaks.

 After successfully jailbreaking your device, you can install modern package managers such as Sileo, Zebra, and Cydia.

 Read More :
-[How to Jailbreak iOS 17 - iOS 17.4.1 & iOS 18.1 beta via unc0ver Jailbreak?](https://github.com/iOS17/unc0ver-jailbreak)
+[How to install 3uTools on MAC, i4Tools - iDevice Manager] [How to Jailbreak iOS 17 - iOS 17.4.1 & iOS 18.1 beta via unc0ver Jailbreak?](https://github.com/iOS17/unc0ver-jailbreak)

 [IOS jailbreak tools and solutions online](https://darkbro.com)